Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

   - Run tests using `runTests` if a `--testCmd` is provided.
   - Exit with an error code if any step fails.
 - Wrap `main` in a `.catch` block to handle errors gracefully.
+- Only execute `main` if the script is run directly (not imported as a module).

 IMPORTANT: Output only the script content, nothing else.